 Comparison of Interaction Rules

-From the above discussion, we have a complex web of interaction rules governing our behavior.
+From the above discussion, we have a complex web of interaction rules governing our behaviour.
 In some cases, all the interaction rules agree.

 For example, murder is illegal, immoral, unethical, a violation of human rights, and certainly bad etiquette.